Arthur Rinderknech: 2024: Two ATP quarterfinals and Masters third rounds

-Rinderknech reached his first quarterfinal for the season in Marseille as an alternate, defeating Maxime Cressy and eight seed Jiri Lehecka in straight sets.
+Rinderknech reached his first quarterfinal for the season in Marseille as an alternate, defeating Maxime Cressy and eight seed Jiří Lehečka in straight sets.
 In February, he won his sixth Challenger title at the Play In Challenger in Lille, France, defeating Joris De Loore in the final.
 In May, he also reached the quarterfinals in Lyon but withdrew from his match against Luciano Darderi.

 In July, Rinderknech recorded his first win at Wimbledon defeating Kei Nishikori in the first round before losing to Taylor Fritz in the second round.

 He reached the third round of a Masters at the 2024 National Bank Open in Montreal as a qualifier, with main draw wins over compatriot Adrian Mannarino and Flavio Cobolli.
 As a result he returned to the top 60 in the rankings on 12 August 2024.
 At the US Open, he defeated Christopher Eubanks in five sets with a super tiebreak.
 He lost to sixth seed Andrey Rublev in a five set match, after being two sets up.